Agrajagd/Journey-of-Souls/README.txt

 LICENSE.txt file that should be packaged with this source.
 The license can also be found by going to: http://www.josmud.com/license.php

-Please visit the Wiki at https://github.com/Atrophius/Journey-of-Souls/wiki for more information about the codebase and how to use it.
+Please read the documentation under doc/BUILDING_RUNNING_FROM_SOURCE.txt for more information about the codebase and how to use it.